 Auckland Transport and Waka Kotahi NZ Transport Agency are asking for feedback on a proposal to significantly improve public transport connections to and from Auckland’s northwest.

-Project status: Consultation - feedback is open until 25 October 2020.
+Project status: Consultation - feedback closed 25 October 2020.

 Project zone: Northwest